Sequential and Simultaneous Distance-based Dimension Reduction: Optimize Empirical Distance Covariance

+As stated in Section \ref{sec:minimize v2}, implementation of DCA requires a step to solve $\partial g^*(y_k;\xi^{(t)})$.
+In the minimization problem, it is:

-which can be seen as a quadratic programming with linear inequality constraints, and can be solved by a lot of methods, such as the interior-point method.
-As Alternating Direction Method of Multipliers (ADMM) \cite{boyd2011distributed} is efficient especially for large dimension calculation, we use ADMM rather than others.
+It is a convex programming problem and can be solved by many methods, such as the interior-point method.
+As the Alternating Direction Method of Multipliers (ADMM) \cite{boyd2011distributed} is efficient in the calculation, we use ADMM rather than others.
 ADMM solves the following problem:

-The trick is to split the variable in the problem into two seperate parts.
-In our case, recall the number of rows in $M_+$ is $n_+$, and \eqref{2step} is can be rewritten as
+The trick is to split the variable in the problem into two separate parts.
+In our case, recall that the number of rows in $M_+$ is $n_+$, then \eqref{2step} can be rewritten as